Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 Format Painter and the Ctrl+Shift+C/V shortcuts let you copy formatting from one object to another—fonts, colors, sizes, effects—without manually adjusting each property.
 This single feature can save 10-15 minutes per deck when standardizing formatting across dozens of objects.

 This guide covers every method for copying formatting in PowerPoint: Format Painter (single and persistent modes), keyboard shortcuts for Windows and Mac, and Paste Special options for controlling format inheritance.
+For a complete reference of all PowerPoint keyboard shortcuts including formatting, see our PowerPoint Shortcuts Guide.

 What Is Format Painter in PowerPoint?#